binford2k/binford2k.com/_posts/2020-04-06-rangefinder.md

 summary: Have you ever wondered how many people would be affected if you broke a module you were working on?
 image: rangefinder.png
 category:
-tags: [puppet, telemetry, metrics, data, development]
+tags: [puppet, telemetry, metrics, data, development, impact analysis]
 ---

 Have you ever wondered who's using your Puppet modules?
 Or have you hesitated